Rangers vs. White Sox Player Props Betting Odds

-You can see player prop bet odds for Marcus Semien, Andrew Vaughn and other players on the Texas Rangers and Chicago White Sox prior to their matchup at 8:10 PM ET on Tuesday at Guaranteed Rate Field.
+Marcus Semien and Andrew Vaughn are two of the top players with prop bets on the table when the Texas Rangers and the Chicago White Sox play at Guaranteed Rate Field on Wednesday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!